Room-2015

 Mixed in with all of this are the standard teen romance themes, bathroom gags, and sexual jokes.

-Caddyshack is not high art nor does it need to, or intend to be.
+Caddyshack is not high art, nor does it need to, or intend to be.
 It is simply pure juvenile fun.
 It is not even that well written, but it works.
-The portions that work so well do not even involve the caddies featured in the film- originally set to be the focal point.
+The portions that work so well do not even involve the caddies who were originally set to be the focal point of the film.

 Rather, the real scene-stealers are the two oldest members of the cast- Rodney Dangerfield and Ted Knight.
 The bickering and barbs traded between the two characters are delicious and downright funny.